Codeception/codeception.github.com/docs/08-CestFormat.markdown

 #### Is The Test Running?

-Scenario-based test is run in 2 phases: analisys and execution.
+Scenario-based test is run in 2 phases: analysis and execution.
 Whenever you want to add any custom PHP code (which doesn't use the $I object) you probably want it to be xecuted in the runtime.
 Thus, you should always perform the check if the test is running:

 {% highlight php %}